xyst/writings/explain-leetcode.md

 - Work backwards, add an edge to a directed tree.
 - The added edge points to either the root or a child node.
 Always creating 1 undirected loop.
 - Find the undirected loop?
 Not easy.
 - If the added edge points to a child node, there will be 1 node with 2 parents.
-(Case 1)
+(Case A)
 - If the added edge points to the root, all nodes will have 1 parent.
-(Case 2)
+(Case B)
-- For Case 1, find the node with 2 parents, removing the edge from either parent can create a directed tree.
+- For Case A, find the node with 2 parents, removing the edge from either parent can create a directed tree.
-- For Case 2, the shape is a unidirectional loop with trees growing from its nodes.
+- For Case B, the shape is a unidirectional loop with trees growing from its nodes.
 Trace back from any node to detect the loop, then, breaking any of its edges can create a directed tree.

 ## 679. Calculate 24 given 4 numbers